 1) Know the names of your medications

 It’s important to know the names of each medication you take and to understand the difference between “brand” names and “generic”names.
 New medicines under an exclusive patent are marketed by a drug company under a specific brand name.
 After the patent expires, additional companies can then sell equivalent forms of the medicine under the “generic” or chemical name of the medicine.
 For example, “Prozac” was the brand name for the well-known antidepressant when it was first introduced, but it is now sold under the generic name “fluoxetine” by multiple companies.
-If you notice a change in the name, size, color, or shape of a medication when it is refilled, be sure to find out if it’s an equivalent for the prior medicine you were receiving.
+It’s also common that your generic medication may be refilled with pills of a different size, color, or shape from your previous refill.

 2) Know what your medications are for

 At a minimum, learn the main potential benefits of each medication you are taking.
-Many of the psychiatric medications target the reduction of symptoms including depression, anxiety, mania or psychosis (such as paranoid thoughts or hearing voices).
+Many of the psychiatric medications target the reduction of symptoms including depression, anxiety, mood elevation (including mania) or psychosis (such as paranoid thoughts or hearing voices).

 3) Take your medications as prescribed